aalind0/BERT_text_classification/README.md

-## Multi Label, Multi Class Classification using BERT along with Attention
+## Multi Label, Multi Class Classification using BERT with Attention

 ##### Dataset used - Consumer Complain Database
 This database is a collection of complaints about consumer financial products and services that we sent to companies for response.<br>